 Note: I found it easiest to stamp all the bags with the number 1, and all with the number 2, etc. to save time switching out the numbers and washing.

 Fill the bags with treats/gifts.
-See our fun list below to help you think outside the box –especially if you want to steer clear of candy 🙂
+See our fun list of creative advent calendar ideas to help you think outside the box, especially if you want to steer clear of candy.

 - Start at the bottom left and work your way up.

-- Don’t make my mistake: I didn’t knot the loops around each branch, and I had to do it all over again.
+- Don’t make my mistake.
+I didn’t knot the loops around each branch, and I had to do it all over again.
 The loops won’t hold unless you knot them.
-You probably knew that already but sometimes I have to learn stuff the hard way! 🙂

-- When you get to the top leave enough to hang the calendar.
+- When you get to the top leave enough to hang the advent calendar.

 - Then head down the right side, making sure the branches are level as you go.

-For another FUN and EASY way to add the joy of Advent Calendars to your holiday traditions here is a cute idea that my friend Janine @HappyHappyNester came up with using her Christmas Tree!
-Take a look at her clever idea right HERE.
+For another FUN and EASY way to add the joy of advent calendars to your holiday traditions here is a cute idea that my friend Janine @HappyHappyNester came up with using her Christmas tree.
+Take a look at her clever idea for more inspiration.